dewynl/msc-ai-capstone-project/docs/dissertation.md

 - The focus on English-language educational content limits international applicability across diverse linguistic and cultural educational contexts

 **Data Limitations**
-- The research evolved from an initial plan to collect 500+ open educational resource syllabi to a synthetic generation approach producing 180+ high-quality syllabi across STEM domains.
-This methodological adaptation addressed critical challenges including institutional data access restrictions, privacy compliance requirements (GDPR), and the need for consistent quality control across training data.
-The synthetic generation methodology enabled systematic educational framework compliance, complete anonymisation, and controlled pedagogical quality whilst maintaining research validity.
-The focused STEM scope (Computer Science, Mathematics, Physics, Engineering) enabled deeper domain-specific validation rule development, though it limits immediate applicability to humanities domains (see Appendices A.6.1 for detailed rationale).
+- The research employs synthetic generation producing 1,300 training examples across STEM domains (Computer Science, Mathematics, Physics, Engineering).
+This approach addressed institutional data access restrictions and GDPR compliance requirements whilst enabling systematic educational framework compliance and controlled quality assurance.
+The focused STEM scope enabled deeper domain-specific validation rule development, though it limits immediate applicability to humanities domains (see Appendices A.6.1).
 - Synthetic data generation, whilst ensuring privacy protection and quality consistency, may not fully capture the institutional diversity and formatting variations present in real-world educational syllabi
 - The controlled nature of synthetic data may limit the model's exposure to edge cases and unconventional pedagogical approaches that exist in authentic educational materials